 Covid-19 cases in north-east have risen by 23 in the past 24 hours, the latest figures show.

-Across the same timeframe, case numbers in Scotland have also risen by 278, with three deaths recorded.
+Across the same timeframe, case numbers in Scotland have also risen by 200, with no new deaths recorded.

-Of the new cases recorded by NHS Grampian, 10 were identified in Aberdeen City, with a further eight in Moray.
+Of the new cases recorded by NHS Grampian, eight were identified in Aberdeen City with a further six in Aberdeenshire.

 Coronavirus in Scotland

-The number of people who have died in Scotland after contracting the virus has risen to 7,636, as three new deaths were recorded in the past 24 hours.
+The number of people who have died in Scotland after contracting the virus remains at 7,661, as no new deaths were recorded in the past 24 hours.

 The latest update from the Scottish Government also delivers the number of people who have received their first and second doses of the vaccine.